vinefeeder/VineFeeder/README.md

 **If you have installed Devine by any other way than via poetry or by  'pip install devine' then remove it and re-install using the correct method before running VineFeeder!
 The re-install should pick-up the last configuration. if not re-configure Devine.
 Make absolutely sure devine can be called from any folder on your system.**

 **If you are using unshackle make sure you have installed the tool version that runs from the command unshackle.
-See https://github.com/unshackle-dl/unshackle for installation details**
+See https://github.com/unshackle-dl/unshackle for installation details.**

 **Setup**